Collaborative effort to address the global sanitation and hygiene challenge

 |Pedido/orden de donador||

-The Netherlands (DGIS), Sweden (SIDA), Norway (NORAD), Finland, Australia (AusAid).
-Other donors are in discussion.
+The Netherlands (DGIS), Sweden (SIDA), Norway (NORAD), Australia (AusAid), others (Finland, Gulf States, Canada etc.) are in discussion

-In addition to the “traditional” donors the Council's secretariat of WSSCC is in close contact with private foundations and social impact investors.
+In addition to the “traditional” donors the Council’s secretariat is in close contact with private foundations and social impact investors.

 |Coordinación con otros proyectos y actores||

-All donors are invited to the biannual Steering Committee Meetings (May and November).
-In the May SC-Meeting a Donor Accountability Meeting is organised where donors exchange among themselves and with the secretariat.
-Additionally, most other donor representatives participate in the same conferences and meetings as SDC, e.g. the World Water Week in Stockholm and the Partnership Meetings of Sanitation and Water for All (SWA).
+All donors are invited to the biannual Steering Committee Meetings (April/May and November).
+In the April/May SC-Meeting a Donor Accountability Meeting is organized where donors exchange among themselves and with the secretariat.
+Since November 2016 Switzerland has a leadership role in donor coordination.
+Additionally most other donor representatives participate in conferences and strategic networks SDC is also part of, e.g. the World Water Week in Stockholm, the Partnership and High-Level Meetings of Sanitation and Water for All (SWA), Worldbank Global Water Security and Sanitation Partnership (GWSP).
+Some of them are also donors to UN-Water and the Global Integrated Monitoring Initiative.
+This allows to build strong alliances and a coherent approach across the organizations and will help to advance coherence and strengthening of the water and sanitation sector as a whole which is so desperately needed (systemic approach).

 |Fases del proyecto||